ZexiXin/CYBR8420/Project Proposal.md

 ## Team Motivation

-At the beginning stage, we didn’t have a concrete direction to explore for the open source project, so our team has looked through some other groups’ projects from previous years.
-To be honest, it helped us to narrow down our view somehow.
-Hence, we tried to search for some recent hot topics relative to cybersecurity.
-After two hours of online meeting, there are 5 alternatives that can satisfy our interests.
-Then, to make everyone can really work on it, we started analyzing the detailed information in each topic area.
-For example, achievability of the topic, availability of relevant sources, usability in the community and modifiability of program.
-Based on the above evaluation, Croc is the best choice for us.
+As our team first met, we collaborated to search through various github projects to find inspiration.
+We even parsed through examples of previous class’ topic choices.
+This helped us to narrow down what we wanted to work on.
+Based on the above evaluation, we found a program called Croc on github and decided it was for us.
+Croc interested us because it seems like the perfect size for a repository for our assignment, it is not too big, but also not too small, and seems to have a very active contributor base.
+Written primarily in GO, and focusing on network file transfers, the project also seems inviting and interesting to our team members based on our prior knowledge and tastes.

 ## Project Description

 The project is an open source project that enables us to transfer data to one computer to another, **simultaneously**.
 Using a safe and secure function called **crocodile**.
+One user invokes the program, selects a file, and chooses a passcode.
+A second user can then invoke croc using the identified passcode and receive the intended file.
+In the project documentation, three key attributes are stressed as fundamental attributes of croc: its ease of use, its safety, and its speed.
 Crocodile is function(algorithm) that uses a three step **transaction** process:
 1. relay-assisted peer-to-peer
 2. end-to-end encryption
 3. via password-authenticated key exchange